kogakure/website-11ty-stefanimhoff.de/src/projects/exploring-hamburg-v2/index.md

 description: I explore Hamburg, mostly walking, sometimes biking to find out more about the individual districts and to shoot photos.
 ---

-At the end of 2021 I decided to unify my brand and to redesign my [photo blog](https://hamburg.stefanimhoff.de/).
+At the end of 2021, I decided to unify my brand and redesign my [photoblog](https://hamburg.stefanimhoff.de/).
 I used the existing brand design and created the website based on that design, using variations like full-height photos and rotated text.

 {% more "Source Code", "https://github.com/kogakure/website-11ty-hamburg.stefanimhoff.de/", true %}